richsoni/richsoni-songs/thats-what-i-call-love.md

 title: Thats What I Call Love
 ---

-when the eyes see their match
+When the eyes see their match
-and the lips beg to attach
+And the lips beg to attach
-you sweet and forget, the treat
+You sweet and forget, the treat
-of the fire
+Of the fire

 And your home all alone
-with your ear glued to the phone
+With your ear glued to the phone
-oh babe
+Oh babe
-thats what i call love
+Thats what i call love

 When everything you used to hate
-suddenly lost all of its weight
+Suddenly lost all of its weight
-babe, i think i know whats going on with that thing pumpingbeyween your lungs
+Babe, i think i know whats going on with that thing pumping between your lungs

 You see their name written in the clouds
-and their masquerader in the crowds
+And their masquerader in the crowds
-oh babe,
+Oh babe,
-thats what i call love
+Thats what i call love

 When you know that all the stars,
 Saturn Neptune and mars
-couldn't hold all the happiness you feel
+Couldn't hold all the happiness you feel

 And, Zeus' Aphrodite would say
-your bond is majestic and mighty
+Your bond is majestic and mighty
-oh babe,
+Oh babe,
-thats what i call love
+Thats what i call love

 Eclipsing sun and moon
-clock hands at noon
+Clock hands at noon
-seem askew when compared to you two together
+Seem askew when compared to you two together

 You will lick each others wounds
-make sure each others strings are tuned
+Make sure each others strings are tuned
-oh babe,
+Oh babe,
-thats what i call love
+Thats what i call love

 When you'd trade all 8 of your pawns
-for that single queen to lean on
+For that single queen to lean on
-valiantly facing 16 foes alone, together
+Valiantly facing 16 foes alone, together

 Through the ups and the downs
-wearing straw hats or crowns
+Wearing straw hats or crowns
-thats what I call love
+Thats what I call love